-So, I’ve rounded up the questions KN Literary’s matchmakers most often receive about writing books for children.
+So, I’ve rounded up the questions KN Literary’s Publishing Consultants most often receive about writing books for children.

 Before I answer them, let’s get a few things clear.
 We’ll start by looking at the many types of books that are aimed at children.

 First of all, there are quite a few types of children’s books.
 They’re generally organized by reader age.